ITDevLtd/MCVirt/Documentation/CreateRemoveVMs.rst

 * Ensure that the VM is stopped.
-* Use the McVirt utility to remove the VM:
+* Use the MCVirt utility to remove the VM:

   ::